FROM: rangers.philstaff.org/ (This PhilStaff webpage is still under construction.)

 Philmont Rangers History

-learning, personal growth, self-reliance, and professionalism.
-The staff member with the longest tenure in the company of
+Philmont staff value learning, personal growth, self-reliance, and professionalism.
+The staff member with the longest

-crews seeking a quest is the Ranger.
-Groups plan a year ahead for ten special days; which become a captive audience.
+tenure in the company of crews seeking a quest is the Ranger.
+Groups plan a year ahead for ten special days; which

-By default, the Ranger has the opportunity to make or break an experience.
+become a captive audience.
+By default, the Ranger has the opportunity to make or break the experience.

 Rangers provide a hardy welcome, maneuver through check-in procedures, lead into the wild, train camping methods,